 Your Hotel's Local Phone Number

 Having your hotel's local phone number at your fingertips can be very helpful.
-If your flight is delayed and you want to let them know you'll be arriving late, you'll be able to easily let them know so they don't give away your room.
+If your flight is running late, you can call them to save your room.
+If you're out and about and looking for a suggestion of where to eat the concierge can quickly help.
 If you're heading back to your hotel after a late night out and can't remember the exact cross streets or address, a quick phone call will make it easy to get home safely.

 02 of 10